teddyscrewthis/Anti-Cheat-Detector/README.md

-# Anti-Cheat-Detector
+# About
-A piece of software that is used to check if any anti-cheat is running.
-Useful if you're trying to do no no things in games.
+This program is used to check if certain anti-cheat's are running.
+(Might be helpful if you want to make no no things in games)
+Windows only, adding more soon.

 # Support
   - Easy Anti-Cheat (EAC)